team-project-2018/ci-robotic-software/README.md

 ## Steps to reproduce:
 The following steps document the process of setting up our system as exactly as possible:
-1. Install gitlab
+1. Install the community edition of Gitlab https://about.gitlab.com/installation/#ubuntu
-https://about.gitlab.com/installation/#ubuntu
-2. Get the gitlab-runners going https://docs.gitlab.com/runner/install/linux-manually.html
+2. Configure to use the Gitlab-Runners https://docs.gitlab.com/runner/install/linux-manually.html
 3. Install docker
 https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1